Introduction

 2. What was your greatest accomplishment in your last job?

-There should be minimal hesitation when answering this question.
+Answering this question should require minimal hesitation.
 If you hesitate, the interviewer may perceive it as a lack of interest.
-However, during an interview, it is natural to feel nervous, and it is possible to draw a blank when responding to this question.
+However, it is natural to feel nervous during an interview, and it is possible to draw a blank when responding to this question.

 Below are some examples I came up with:

-• Perhaps you provided personal assistance to a co-worker, enabling them to continue their work.
+- Perhaps you assisted a co-worker, enabling them to continue their work.

-3. Can you tell us about a time when you went out of your way for a customer?
+3. Can you tell us when you went out of your way for a customer?

-Remember, the customer is always right, and if the customer is not happy, a company cannot survive.
+Remember, the customer is always right; if the customer is unhappy, a company cannot survive.
 However, if you go out of your way to assist a customer, they will share their positive experience with others, contributing to the flourishing of the business.

-4. Could you tell me about a time your punctuality or attendance impacted your work?
+4. Could you tell me when your punctuality or attendance impacted your work?

-• Everyone misses work from time to time but make sure you have a good reason.
+- Everyone misses work occasionally, but make sure you have a good reason.
 Also, explain what you did to reduce the impact of your absence.

-• For example, I worked at a popular fast-food chain and I was unable to attend my shift due to an illness.
-I phoned several team members and I was able to find someone to cover my shift.
+- For example, I worked at a popular fast-food chain and could not attend my shift due to an illness.
+I phoned several team members, and I was able to find someone to cover my shift.

 5. Tell us about a time you have felt overwhelmed at work and how you dealt with it.